The GUAPOS project. VI: the chemical inventory of shocked gas: Data analysis

-To derive the molecular abundances from the column densities, we have obtained an estimate of the H$_2$ column density using CS.
+To derive the molecular abundances from the column densities, we obtained an estimate of the H$_2$ column density using CS.
 This species is a good proxy of $N_{\rm H_2}$, as shown by \citet{Requena-Torres2006} in a survey of molecular clouds.
-CS is also a good reference to compute relative molecular ratios because its chemistry is nearly independent of the physical properties of the sources being barely enhanced in shocked-gas (\citealt{Requena-Torres2006}) and UV photoresistant (\citet{Requena-Torres2008,Martin2008}.
-Using the derived column density of CS in G31.41 shock, and assuming the same molecular abundance found in the G31.41 core (7 $\times$ 10$^{-8}$ cm$^{-2}$ from GUAPOS V, \citealt{Lopez-Gallifa2024}), we obtained the value $N$(H$_2$) = (1.2 $\pm$ 0.6) $\times$ 10$^{23}$ cm$^{-2}$.
-The abundances of the molecules are then obtained from the ratio $N/N_{\textrm{H}_2}$, and are shown in the last column of Table \ref{tab:Poperties_molecules_on_G31_shock}.
+CS is also a good reference for computing relative molecular ratios because its chemistry is nearly independent of the physical properties of the sources being barely enhanced in shocked gas (\citealt{Requena-Torres2006}) and UV photoresistant (\citet{Requena-Torres2008,Martin2008}.
+Using the derived column density of CS in G31.41 shock and assuming the same molecular abundance found in the G31.41 core (7 $\times$ 10$^{-8}$ cm$^{-2}$ from Paper V, i.e., \citealt{Lopez-Gallifa2024}), we obtained the value $N$(H$_2$) = (1.2 $\pm$ 0.6) $\times$ 10$^{23}$ cm$^{-2}$.
+The abundances of the molecules were then obtained from the ratio $N/N_{\textrm{H}_2}$, and they are shown in Table \ref{tab:Poperties_molecules_on_G31_shock}.

 We also obtained an estimate of the average volume density of the G31.41 shock.
-The area where we extracted the spectra (depicted by the green contours in Fig. \ref{fig:mols_intro_shock_region}) is (5.4$''$)$^2$.
+The area from which we extracted the spectra (depicted by the green contours in Fig. \ref{fig:mols_intro_shock_region}) is (5.4$''$)$^2$.
 The diameter of a circle with the same area is 2.6$''$.
-After deconvolution with the synthesized beam (1.2$''$), using the expression in Section 4.1 of \citet{Rivilla2017}, we obtained a deconvolved size of $\sim$ 2.3$''$, which translates into 0.042 pc or 8625 au (considering the heliocentric distance of 3.75 kpc obtained by \citealt{Immer2019}).
-Using this value and the $N$(H$_2$) derived previously, we obtain a volume density of $n$(H$_2$) of $\sim$2 $\times$ 10$^6$ cm$^{-3}$, which supports that the LTE conditions assumed for the line analysis are indeed a good approximation.
+After deconvolving with the synthesized beam (1.2$''$) using the expression in Sect.
+4.1 of \citet{Rivilla2017}, we obtained a deconvolved size of $\sim$ 2.3$''$, which translates into 0.042 pc or 8625 au (considering the heliocentric distance of 3.75 kpc obtained by \citealt{Immer2019}).
+Using this value and the $N$(H$_2$) derived previously, we obtain a volume density of $n$(H$_2$) of $\sim$2 $\times$ 10$^6$ cm$^{-3}$, which supports that the LTE conditions we assumed for the line analysis are indeed a good approximation.